안녕하세요. 토미입니다.

 Second, Korean people treat older people with high respect.

-It is because Confucianism strongly influenced Korean culture.
+This is because Confucianism strongly influenced Korean culture.

-In Korean, there are 존댓말 honorific language, and 반말 casual language.
+In Korean, there are 존댓말 “honorific language” and 반말 “casual language.”

 I will give you an example for 존댓말.